collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
-Switch perspective
-* URL of the repo you have read/write access to
+* URL of the repo you have write permission to

-Clone an organizational repo (organizational repo will be "origin") Clone a user account repo (forked repo will be "origin")

 * Clone or download the organizational or forked repo (whatever your origin is)